AradPilevarJavid/snake-game/README.md

 You can easily tweak the game’s behaviour by editing src/config.py:

 Mystery box frequency – find the line and change the number (in milliseconds).
 Lower values = boxes spawn more often.

 ```
 MYSTERY_BOX_INTERVAL = 10000
 ```

+<a id="random-chance-tweak"></a>
-Feel free to decrease the random_chance variable in line 116 of src/ai.py to make the greedy ai slightly stronger.
+Feel free to decrease the `random_chance` variable in [line 116 of src/ai.py](src/ai.py#L116) to make the greedy AI slightly stronger.
 ```
 def __init__(self, random_chance=0.2):
 ```